KumoCorp/kumomta/docs/userguide/configuration/dkim.md

 The preceding policy example sets up the `dkim_sign` helper and adds calls for signing to the events that fire for message arrival.
-The call to the `dkim_signer` function much be placed last in the events to ensure that no further manipulation of the messages occur after signing.
+The call to the `dkim_signer` function must be placed last in the events to ensure that no further manipulation of the messages occur after signing.

 In addition create and populate the configured `dkim_data.toml` file, located